kaylirequenez/squawk-farm/LOOP_EDITOR_SPEC.md

 - [ ] Can drag loop instances horizontally to change timing
 - [ ] Horizontal dragging respects collision detection when overlap=False
 - [ ] Can drag loop instances vertically to change pitch
-- [ ] Vertical dragging is constrained to role's MIDI range
+- [ ] Vertical dragging is constrained to the animal's specific one-octave MIDI range
 - [ ] 2D dragging (timing + pitch) works smoothly
 - [ ] Dragged instances play back at new positions/pitches correctly